-I. INTRODUCTION
+I. Introduction

-The explosive growth of wireless systems poses increasing number of technical challenge and performance demanding necessary to support many wireless application.
+The outburst of wireless systems presents a growing number of technical challenges for performance demand, necessary to support vast number of wireless applications.
 The wireless system design goal is to achieve the largest possible coverage area in which the received power is sufficiently strong compared to background noise.
 Consequently, one of fundamental parameters in wireless communication is signal-to-noise power ratio that indicates the reliability of the link between the transmitter and receiver.
 Therefore, it certainly helps to have a reliable tool to estimate noise power during the process of wireless systems designing.

-Today, the most often used is recommendation ITU-R P.372-10 to estimate extern noise of RF transmitter [1].
-Recommendation ITU-R P.372 provides data on radio noise external to the radio receiving system which derives from the from following causes: radiation lightning (atmospheric noise due to lightning); aggregated unintended radiation from electrical machinery, electrical and electronic equipments, power transmission lines, or from internal combustion engine ignition (man-made noise); emissions from atmospheric gases and hydrometeors; the ground or other obstructions within the antenna beam; radiation celestial radio sources.
-Many noise dependences [1] are represented by formula whose parameters should be determined from a lot of complex figures.
+Now, the most frequently used recommendation is ITU-R P.372-10 for estimation of extern noise of RF transmitters [1].
+Recommendation ITU-R P.372 provides data on radio noise external to the radio receiving system which derives from the lightning following causes: radiation from discharges (atmospheric noise due to lightning); aggregated unintended radiation from electrical machinery, electrical and electronic equipments, power transmission lines, or from internal combustion engine ignition (man-made noise); emissions from atmospheric gases and hydrometeors; the ground or other obstructions within the antenna beam; radiation celestial radio sources.
+Many noise dependences [1,2] are represented by formula whose parameters should be determined from a lot of complex figures.
 Classical use of

-Ivan Milovanovic is with the Singidunum University, DSL center Nis, E-mail: ivanshix@gmail.com
+1Ivan Milovanovic is with the Singidunum University, DSL center Nis, E-mail: ivanshix@gmail.com